Understanding Standards: An Overview - Part 1

 Gather and Organize Information based on the Parameters to be Measured or Controlled

-Based on the type of standard and information needed, you can establish expectations and organize for the testing process and data collection.
-You can also make decisions as far as set up, methods, equipment to use, controls, measurement, data collection and notes.
+Based on the type of standard and information needed, you can establish expectations and organize the testing process and data collection.
+You can also make decisions as far as setup, methods, equipment to use, controls, measurement, data collection, and notes.
 Consider what parameters can be controlled and monitored—temperature, voltage, power supply, etc.—and what cannot.
 Know the calculations you'll need to use.
-This will give you a better understanding of the standard and how illustrate compliance.
+This will give you a better understanding of the standard and how to illustrate compliance.

 Start with Definitions

 Make sure you understand what the standard is looking for.
 This may include references to other standards and guidelines.
 It also includes understanding definitions of products, equipment, methods, and reporting requirements.
 Do you understand the terminology being used?
 Do you comprehend what you need to do and what information to collect?
 Are you understanding how to compile and make the final report?
 Are you familiar with any references in the standard?
 Make sure you can answer these types of questions.